christophwille/dotnet-opa-wasm/src/Opa.Wasm/docs/PackageReadme.md

 ﻿## About

-Built and tested against Open Policy Agent v0.46.1.
+Built and tested against Open Policy Agent v0.47.1.

-Note: 0.30 and higher changed the target framework to net6.0 (from netstandard2.1) because Wasmtime changed its TFM.

 ## Features